@font-face{ font-family: Times New Roman; }

 Also: Iktyfs, at least in Ksij-En, don't have last names.
 They're differentiated with either a symbol in their signature saying which region they're from, or changing the spelling of their name/signature if they know someone has the same name as them.

 Lynux didn't forget about Kuelaynleoui.
 He never did.
 He gave them a good position in government near to his, and was grateful for their assistance in his rise to power.
 Kuelaynleoui didn't take this well.
-They said, "Am I just a means to an end for you?"
+One day, in the warm corridors of the Palace, which was then still under construction, they berated him, "Am I just a means to an end for you?"

 Lynux was suprised.
 Why were they questioning him all of a sudden?
 This wasn't how they were supposed to respond.